bluebirz/bluebirz.github.io/_posts/2025-09-27-ignore-or-keep-in-git.md

 1. Create it manually and write the contents like above depends on our works.
 1. Copy contents from [github/gitignore](https://github.com/github/gitignore/tree/main).
 1. Generate it from [gitignore.io](https://www.toptal.com/developers/gitignore).
-1. Build automatically by package managers such as [uv](https://github.com/astral-sh/uv).
+1. Build automatically with package managers such as [uv](https://github.com/astral-sh/uv).
 1. Choose from templates when create a new repository in Git servers such as Github.

 and more.